Warning Signs of Bad Daycare

 Harsh caregiver.
 If caregivers are very harsh in front of observers, they are probably harsher in private.
 This is a big red flag.
 I have had someone mention this to me about a provider at their church.
 She’s so mean to her own son, I’m afraid she’d be mean to my daughter.
 That’s a legitimate concern friend.
 Listen to your gut.

 Cheaper than other providers.
-If a provider gives a super cut rate, you might be getting what you pay for.
+If a provider gives a super cut-rate, you might be getting what you pay for.

 Won’t give receipts for payment.
 This may be an indicator that the provider is not a rule follower.
-They may not be paying taxes like they should.
+They may not be paying taxes as they should.
 They may not be following other regulations either.

-Closed door policy.
+Closed-door policy.
 If your provider does not welcome you at any time, that’s not good.
 I like to ask parents, please don’t pick up at nap and wake up the kids.
 I tell them I’m busy at lunch because I make lunch.
 But if you drop by your daycare and are not welcome in no matter what time it is, that is not okay.
 Your provider should invite you to drop by any time you would like.

 Now, if your child sees you, be prepared to take them.
 Don’t torture them and the provider by showing up and then leaving.
 That’s not nice.
 But there should always be an open-door policy.

 Too much unannounced time off.
 This can be frustrating for you as a parent trying to be a good employee.
 Your provider deserves time off, but they should give you at least two weeks’ notice when they do.
 I like to give out my days off in January for the year.
-Once in a while an emergency comes up, but I try my very hardest to keep it to a minimum.
+Once in a while, an emergency comes up, but I try my very hardest to keep it to a minimum.
 Providers should be respectful of parents and their work schedules.

 Everyone’s crying and caregiver doesn’t respond.
 There are times when everyone is crying in here and if you have younger babies, they might all have to cry for a while until Its their turn to get picked up and taken care of, but if you walk in at pick up or drop off and there are always kids crying and the caregiver is not responding to their needs or seems unconcerned, this is cause for you to be concerned this might be bad daycare.

 No paperwork.
 If there is no paperwork involved in enrolling or staying enrolled in the facility, this might be an indicator that something is not being done correctly.
-It may not be a deal breaker, but it may.
+It may not be a deal-breaker, but it may.
 Ask if there is anything you need to fill out.
 Find out more about their policies.
 There should be some records of your child’s care and if not, why not.